hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu-docs.md

             </td>
             <td>
-                Update the Public networks > How to > Use the Besu API topics with both the public networks tag so that now these topics have both the public networks and private networks tags.

-Fixes #1371
+                Updated Sirato to Chainlens and some steps to spin up Chainlens free for Besu Developer Quickstart
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-08-03 23:50:32 +0000 UTC
+        Created At 2023-08-15 09:14:22 +0000 UTC
     </div>
 </div>